 When injury strikes and you have to limit your physical activity, there is no need for the post-workout protein shakes or energy bars.
-Instead, eat nutrient-rich foods three to four times a day to provide the needed nutrients without extra calories from pre- or post-workout snacks..
+Instead, eat nutrient-rich foods three to four times a day to provide the nutrients your body needs..

 Focusing on high-quality protein foods aids wound healing and plays an important role in your body’s immune system.
-If you've had orthopedic surgery, it is normal for your appetite to be low.
+If you've had surgery, it is normal for your appetite to be low.
 Try eating a small amount of protein at each snack and meal.
 Eggs, low-fat cheese or cottage cheese, yogurt and plain baked chicken all provide quality protein and are usually well-tolerated in the early days after injury or surgery.
-Vegetarians can get high-quality protein from soy-based foods or from a variety of other plant sources, as long as sufficient calories are consumed.
-Plant-based milks are popular, but many are low in protein compared to cow or soy milk.
+Individuals that follow vegetarian and vegan eating styles can get high-quality protein from soy-based foods or from a variety of other plant sources, as long as sufficient calories are consumed.
+Plant-based milks are popular, but other than soy based beverages, many are low in protein compared to cow milk.
 Protein is not just for muscle building; it is a key nutrient in bone building.
 So, if you have a fracture, make sure to include protein with every meal and snack.

 Vitamin C and Zinc

 While all nutrients are important in healing, vitamin C and zinc are superstars for their roles in healing.